riipen/gold-mine/README.md

 'Mars': 676,
 'Jupiter': 611

-There were points in which I was achieving some reasonable score for the 'jupiter' integer set, but I assumed that an incomplete implementation might at least shed more light on my thought process.

 So, to begin, if 'position' is undefined, then it starts the mining process by simply going down one move horizontally (to the bottom right, position.y + 1).

 When the 'position' is defined, then all of the coordinates are defined as constants.